Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 The first 2-inch memory foam layer has gel inside it that keeps it relatively cool, as well as soothing, pressure-relieving powers.
 Firmer than the foam above, the following 3-inch layer of bouncy response foam gives your spine enough resistance to encourage healthy alignment.

-Beneath the comfort layers, seven inches of sturdy foundation foam gives the bed stability and should last long.
-Finally, the lower cover holds the layers of the mattress together.
+Seven inches of sturdy foundation foam beneath the comfort layers give the bed stability and should last a long time.
+Finally, the lower cover holds the mattress’s layers together.

 Customer Reviews